arcolinuxiso/carli-10/README.md

 Use the correct version of archiso.

-Start building your own carli version with
+Start building your own carli version with the use of the scripts

-sudo ./build.sh -v